-For the Roblox fan that enjoys a role-playing game with some basic combat, item collecting and dungeon exploration then Trove is a strong option for games similar to Roblox.
+For the Roblox fan that enjoys a role-playing game with some basic combat, item collecting and dungeon exploration Trove is a strong option.
 Featuring a similar aesthetic that is based around blocks Trove is a comparable sandbox MMO albeit more focused on your character’s progression and combat making it more one-dimensional in comparison to the constantly expanding library of Roblox games.
 That is not to say that Trove isn’t a fantastic high-quality MMORPG but its appeal is limited to certain subset of Roblox fans.

-Trove does offer an element of player customisation as well with Trove Clubs which are special private areas where players can come together to craft a unique environment.
+Trove does still offer an element of player customisation though with Trove Clubs which are special private areas where players can come together to craft a unique environment.
 Through a permissions systems Trove ensures that only appropriately ranked members can freely edit the private world and ensures that visiting guests can enjoy your creation without damaging it.

-Other notable features of Trove include a great avatar customisation system with multiple loot levels and over a dozen core classes that offer their own playstyles to provide variety.
+Other notable features of Trove include a great avatar customisation system with multiple loot levels and over a dozen core classes that offer their own playstyles to provide core gameplay variety.
 [Read Review]

 Leveraging the same programming as Roblox (Lua) Garry’s Mod (or GMod) allows Roblox fans to utilise their Roblox experience in one of the most highly rated and downloaded games on Steam.
 Based on the Source Engine Garry’s Mod has literally hundreds of thousands of items that can be spawned, customised and manipulated to create everything one can imagine.
 With the Steam Workshop that sits behind Garry’s Mod the community library is constantly expanding with new addons, models and buildings often drawing inspiration from real life or other video games.